Remember high school math, when you had to memorize dozens of important accounting formulas in order to pass the final exam?

 This means your equity—the total of your combined contributions and profits you have not taken out of the business in the form of draws and distributions—is $10,000.
 Congratulations!
 You very likely have a healthy and profitable business, assuming you are not contributing vast amounts of resources to the business to keep it afloat.

-This important concept is high on list of important accounting formulas tells you how quickly you can pay your short-term debts.
+This important concept is high on the list of important accounting formulas and tells you how quickly you can pay your short-term debts.
 The equation is:

 Current Assets / Current Liabilities = Current Ratio

 Using our example above, let’s say of the $15,000 in total assets, $8,000 is in current assets.
 A current asset is cash or something that can easily be converted to cash, such as accounts receivable and short-term investments.